BurdaMagazinOrg/module-ad_entity/README.md

 advertising instances (mainly advertisement).

 **Why you might want consolidated ad management**:
-- All your ads respect your theme's breakpoints in the same way.
 - All your ads can be turned off on demand, and can be attached with targeting via context fields.
 - Always be able to replace your existing ads by others of any type with just a few clicks, without losing any context.
+- All your ads respect your theme's breakpoints in the same way by using the Theme Breakpoints JS module.
 - Configure consent-aware personalization: This module offers a unified way to configure GDPR compliant ads, optionally combined with the EU Cookie Compliance module.